Ground-state cooling of mechanical resonators by quantum reservoir engineering: Results

 here $A_{c}^{+}$ ($A_{c}^{-}$) represents upward (downward) transition rate due to the optical filtered baths (Fig.~\ref{fig:1}(c)), and given by

 The steady-state average phonon number is

 here $\tilde{\Gamma}_{c}=A^{-}_{c}-A^{+}_{c}$ is the net optical baths damping rate.
 This equation of phonon-number is similar to the steady-state phonon number in a standard optomechanical system for laser sideband cooling~\cite{PhysRevLett.99.093902}, which is given by $\langle n_{1}\rangle_{ss} = (A^{+}+\kappa_{1}\bar{n}_{1})/(\Gamma_\text{opt}+\kappa_{1})$. $\Gamma_\text{opt}=A^{-}-A^{+}$ is the net optomechanical damping rate, further, $A^{+}$ and $A^{-}$ represent the rates of Stokes (heating) and anti-Stokes (cooling) processes, respectively.
 For the resolved-sideband ground-state laser cooling, (i) upper sideband should be far off-resonant, (ii) the optical damping $\Gamma_\text{opt}$ must be much greater than the mechanical damping $\kappa_{1}$, and (iii) the initial phonon number $\bar{n}_{1}(0)$ must be much smaller than the quality factor of the mechanical resonator $\bar{n}_{1}\ll\omega_{1}/\kappa_{1}$~\cite{PhysRevLett.99.093902}.
 Similar to the resolved-sideband cooling, in our scheme ground-state cooling is possible provided, (i) upper sideband ($\omega_{+}$) from the hot bath spectrum is filtered, (ii) for sufficiently low cold bath temperature, the thermal dissipation due to the optical baths is greater than the mechanical bath coupling strength, i.e., $\tilde{\Gamma}_{c}\gg\kappa_{1}$. (iii) The initial phonon number in the mechanical resonator is much smaller than its quality factor $\bar{n}_{1}\ll\omega_{1}/\kappa_{1}$, in addition, we note that these conditions are stated for $T_{h}>T_{1}>T_{c}$.
-For the bath spectra shown in Fig.\ref{fig:1}(c), and considered system parameters (Fig.~\ref{fig:2}), $\tilde{\Gamma}_{c}$ is larger than $\kappa_{1}$ by three order of magnitude.
+For the bath spectra shown in Fig.\ref{fig:1}(c), and considered system parameters (Fig.~\ref{fig:3}), $\tilde{\Gamma}_{c}$ is larger than $\kappa_{1}$ by three order of magnitude.
 The other conditions mentioned here also satisfy with in the considered system parameters.
-To investigate the steady-state cooling performance of our scheme, we plot the average number of phonons $\langle\tilde{n}_{1}\rangle_{ss}$ in the mechanical resonator as a function of the hot bath temperature $T_{h}$ in Fig.~\ref{fig:2}.
-The results indicate that ground-state cooling is possible for the reasonable hot bath temperature.
+To investigate the steady-state cooling performance of our scheme, we plot the average number of phonons $\langle\tilde{n}_{1}\rangle_{ss}$ in the mechanical resonator as a function of the hot bath temperature $T_{h}$ in Fig.~\ref{fig:3}.
+The results indicate that ground-state cooling is possible for ultra-high hot bath temperatures.
+We remark that the mirror has no access to the ultra-high temperature bath.
+It only couples to the optical cavity field, which is in a single-mode thermal state.
+The only interaction with the single-mode cavity field and the mirror is through the optomechanical coupling.
+The molecular or atomic vibrational modes of the mirror have no resonant interaction with the cavity mode.
+At all times, the mirror only evolves towards its center-of-mass motional ground state.